Last updated: 9 May 2026 | Reviewed against official UK guidance where available | Mortgages and Remortgaging

 Mortgage Payment Shock 2026: What to Do If Your Fixed Rate Ends This Year

 The mortgage payment shock 2026 is hitting UK homeowners harder than many expected.
-With over 1.8 million fixed-rate deals ending this year, families are discovering their monthly payments could jump by £600 or more when they remortgage.
+With many fixed-rate mortgage deals ending this year, families are discovering their monthly payments could jump by £600 or more when they remortgage.

-Current mortgage rates averaging 5.2% for two-year fixes represent a dramatic shift from the sub-2% deals many secured in 2021-2024.
+Current mortgage rates represent a dramatic shift from the sub-2% deals many secured in 2021-2024.
 However, the situation isn’t hopeless.
 By understanding your options and acting early, you can minimise the financial impact and potentially save thousands of pounds.

 Contents